hugolu/learn-scala/myNote/monads-are-elephants-part-4.md

 }
 ```

-## Conclusion for Part 4
+## 第四部分結論 (Conclusion for Part 4)

 In this article I've called the IO monad 'IOAction' to make it clear that instances are actions that are waiting to be performed.
 Many will find the IO monad of little practical value in Scala.
 That's okay, I'm not here to preach about referential transparency.
 However, the IO monad is one of the simplest monads that's clearly not a collection in any sense.

 Still, instances of the IO monad can be seen as containers.
-But instead of containing values they contain expressions. flatMap and map in essence turn the embedded expressions into more complex expressions.
+But instead of containing values they contain expressions.
+flatMap and map in essence turn the embedded expressions into more complex expressions.

-Perhaps a more useful mental model is to see instances of the IO monad as computations or functions. flatMap can be seen as applying a function to the computation to create a more complex computation.
+Perhaps a more useful mental model is to see instances of the IO monad as computations or functions.
+flatMap can be seen as applying a function to the computation to create a more complex computation.

 In the last part of this series I'll cover a way to unify the container and computation models.
 But first I want to reinforce how useful monads can be by showing an application that uses an elephantine herd of monads to do something a bit more complicated.